WRFaber/rover/README.md

-# Seeker an DRL tutorial in torch
+# Microver an DRL tutorial in torch

 Teaching simulated systems to decide based on RL techniques.